 Then leave it for a month or two then dig it over to get air into it.
 May be wait until the Autumn fall when there are leaves around to add to the mix.

 Another addition that may be necessary is water.
 If you cut your grass in very dry and hot conditions, then there’s a risk that the grass clippings won’t convert into compost.
 It will just sit there as a dry mass and do nothing.
 It will be hay.
 Adding water may be the necessary trigger to get things moving in what, may be, has become a dormant compost heap.

 What is the best way of making compost from grass clippings?

-The easy way can be more fun.
-This involves using compost tumblers.
+You can make compost from grass clippings in a compost tumbler.
 Using a compost tumbler you are more likely to turn over the mass of forming compost more regularly.
-Keeping it moving from very beginning of the process will give you the best chance of making a good quality compost and it will be the quickest way of doing it.
+Keeping it moving from the very beginning of the process will give you the best chance of making a good quality compost and it will be the quickest way of doing it.

 The process will be improved by adding hydrated lime to help maintain a low acid level.
 Lime is not essential, grass clippings will rot without it but using a compost tumbler you need speed and hydrated lime will help with this.

 A compost tumbler can only handle limited sized batches of material.
 When a batch is looking dark enough and feels anything like compost, you can empty the tumbler completely.
 Then another batch can be loaded in.
 All compost tumblers will operate this way except the Rolypig composter which is an ‘in one end and out the other system’.

 This may be converted enough to use as organic plant feed or, if it looks like it needs to rot further, put it in a static bin and leave it there.
 It will carry on rotting until it reaches a constant conclusion.